MayaPapayaJamabalaya/SexualMinorities_Psychedelic_MentalHealth_NSDUH_Code/README.md

 ## License

-[Add a license — e.g., MIT for the code.
-NSDUH data are governed by SAMHSA's terms of use and are not redistributed here.]
+ NSDUH data are governed by SAMHSA's terms of use and are not redistributed here.

 ## Author

-Maya A. Seale (she/her) — [affiliation / contact]
+Maya A. Seale (she/her) — Center for Psychedelic Research, Pneuma Science, Draper, UT, USA mayaamelieseale@gmail.com